ebs-integrator/ebs-python-internship-test/README.md

 ### Next steps

-1. Think and design your own project, what startup would you like to build? do it now!
+1. Think and design your own project, what startup would you like to build?
+Do it now!
 2. With your mentor plan some tasks from real running projects